BryanHogan/bryanhogan-blog-content/blog/living-in-macau.md

 Which languages are actually used in Macau interested me immensely when I first heard about Macau, since information on this online also seemed sparse.

 Macau residents use Cantonese.
 In many places in Macau the majority of people are from mainland China though, and they use Mandarin.
-Portuguese is still used in official signs in addition to Chinese, but not actually used anymore by the people except for rare cases.
+Portuguese is still used in official signs in addition to Traditional Chinese, but not actually used anymore by the people except for rare cases.
 English is spoken well at the Casinos and often used by the many immigrant workers that come from other Asian countries, but often not spoken well by Macau locals or Mainland Chinese.

+Macau uses traditional Chinese writing, just like Taiwan and Hong Kong.
+Mainland China instead uses simplified Chinese, so the characters there are simpler and less complex.

 ## Life at the University of Macau